GrahamDumpleton/mod_wsgi/docs/user-guides/checking-your-installation.rst

 When mod_wsgi is built, the 'mod_wsgi.so' file should be linked against Python via a shared library.
-If it isn't and it is linked against a static library, various issues can arise.
-These include additional memory usage, plus conflicts with mod_python if it is also loaded in same Apache.
+If it isn't and it is linked against a static library, various issues can arise, including additional memory usage and linker relocation errors at build time when the Python static library was not compiled with position-independent code.

 To validate that 'mod_wsgi.so' is using a shared library for Python, on most UNIX systems the 'ldd' command is used.
 For example::